towersvault/shinpokered/README.md

   - Repel effects will not block shiny encounters
 - Shiny Mercy
   - When a player encounters an AI trainer shiny pokemon, the next wild encounter will be shiny
-  - AI trainers can't have shinies in SHIFT mode, so SET mode affords more chances to find wild shinies
+  - AI trainers can only have shinies in hard mode, so it affords more chances to find wild shinies
 - You can now battle missingno on the infamous cinnabar shoreline
   - You must have gotten the pokedex diploma first
   - Activated the traditional way via the "old man in viridian" method